HengWei610/TacVoice/README.md

-in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions.
+in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+[...MIT License continues...]
 ```

-See the [LICENSE](./LICENSE) file for the full license text.
+For full terms, see the [LICENSE](./LICENSE) file.

 ---

-## 🙏 Acknowledgements
+### 🙏 Acknowledgements

-This work was supported by:
+We gratefully acknowledge the support from:

 - **Shanxi University**, School of Economics and Management
 - **College of Physical Education**, Shanxi University
-- **Statistical Science Research Project of Shanxi Province**
+- **Major Project of Statistical Science Research in Shanxi Province**
   *(Grant No. 2024D009 – Statistical Monitoring of New Quality Productivity and Its Influence on High-Quality Economic Development)*

-Special thanks to open-source contributors and frameworks including:
+Special thanks to open-source libraries and tools including:
-- PyTorch, Torch-Geometric, Transformers, librosa
+- PyTorch, Torch-Geometric, Transformers, librosa, scikit-learn
-- SoccerNet and the broader speech recognition community
+- SoccerNet dataset and the broader speech recognition research community

 ---